pfennigt/e_coli_growth/01_studies/SDY001_HighGA_gradient_GA_test/ASY001_biolector_data/README.md

 	x: time position of the annotated point [h]

-	pos: assigned position of the annotation in the plot (+:top, -:bottom)
+	pos: assigned position of the annotation in the plot (+: top, -: bottom)

 	lab: numeric-label of the annotated point in the plot